-- directory (str) The source directory from which to serve files. - downloadable (bool) Set to True to include a Content-Disposition header in the response.
+- directory (Union[str, pathlib.Path]) The source directory from which to serve files. - downloadable (bool) Set to True to include a Content-Disposition header in the response.
 The "filename" directive is simply set to the name of the requested file. - fallback\filename (str) Fallback filename used when the requested file is not found.
 Can be a relative path inside the prefix folder or any valid absolute path.